 4. Composite Materials

-Composite materials are quite affordable.
+Composite materials are very affordable.
 They’re also easy to modify, cut, and shape.
-This coping material is available in curved sections, corners, and straight lengths.
+You can find this coping material available in curved sections, corners, and straight lengths.
 You can even have each piece mortared and then sealed to achieve a cohesive look.
-Additionally, they’re salt and water-resistant, as well as extremely durable as long as you use an excellent sealant when installing them.
+Additionally, they’re salt and water-resistant, as well as extremely durable as long as you use a good sealant when installing them.